dennisluo1/GlobalEducationalExchange/Proposal.md

 ## Resources

-I will be using an API key from ProgrammableWeb that takes this key from an organization called DonorsChoose.org
+I will be using an API key from CountryAPI: https://fabian7593.github.io/CountryAPI/